Faithful America's Seeding Hope Book Club

 When does the book club meet and what chapters should I read?

-Then beginning on March 3, a recurring Zoom meeting will happen every other Monday evening.
-If you'd like to access the regular book club meeting, please register for the Zoom link HERE.
+If you'd like to join the recurring book club meetings, please register for the Zoom link HERE.

 The below reading schedule will be followed: